 2. GENERAL INFORMATION

-•cca.
-60 km: The race starts on Saturday, 23.06. at 8:00 AM from Babin Do, Bjelašnica.
-Maximum time: 16 hours.
+- RED – cca.
+63 km / +3450m (Sky type of race): The race starts on Saturday, 22.06. at 8:00 AM from Babin Do, Bjelašnica.
+Maximum time to complete: 16 hours.

-•cca.
-39 km: The race starts on Saturday,23.06. at 10:00 AM from Babin Do, Bjelašnica.
-Maximum time: 9 hours.
+- BLUE – cca.
+37 km / +1450m: The race starts on Saturday, 22.06. at 10:00 AM from Babin Do, Bjelašnica.
+Maximum time to complete: 9 hours.

-•cca.
-15 km: The race starts on Saturday,23.06. at 12:00 AM from Babin Do, Bjelašnica.
-Maximum time: 5 hours.
+- GREEN – cca.
+13 km / +610m: The race starts on Saturday, 22.06. at 12:00 AM from Babin Do, Bjelašnica.
+Maximum time to complete: 5 hours.

 3. PARTICIPATION REQUIREMENTS

 - To know how to face, without outside help, climatic conditions which can become very difficult due to the micro climate conditions (night, wind, cold, fog, rain or snow)

 - To know how to manage, even if one finds oneself isolated, physical or mental problems arising from high fatigue, digestive problems, muscular or joint pain, minor ailments…

-To be fully aware, that it is not the role of the organization to help a runner to overcome these problems and that for such an activity in the nature, security depends upon the capacity of the runner to adapt to the problems encountered, or envisaged.
+To be fully aware, that it is not the role of the organization to help a runner to overcome these problems and that for such an activity in the nature, security depends upon the capacity of the runner to adapt to the problems encountered or envisaged.

 4. SEMI AUTONOMY

+The individual principle of racing in semi autonomy is applied.
 Semi autonomy is defined as having the capacity to be autonomous between two refreshment points, not only on the food front but also that of clothing and security, being able to adapt oneself in particular to problems encountered or envisaged (bad weather, physical problems, injuries…).

 This principle is implicated in the following rules:

-2. Refreshment points have been supplied with food and beverages to consume on the spot.
+- Refreshment points have been supplied with food and beverages to consume on the spot.
 Only plain water (excluding other drinks) is destined for water bottle or bag replenishment.
 Each runner must make sure to have, upon leaving each refreshment point, the quantity of water and food necessary for them to reach the next refreshment point.